 Once the three bold golliwogs, Golly, Woggie, and Nigger, decided to go for a walk [...]
 So off went Woggie and Nigger, arm-in-arm, singing merrily their favourite song –- which, as you may guess, was Ten Little Nigger Boys.

 Many of her works have been televised or filmed.
-The Famous Five is the one most commonly referenced.
+The Famous Five is the one most commonly referenced, while Noddy is popular worldwide for it's numerous Animated Adaptations.
 Blyton also wrote hundreds of stand-alone novels.
 Her books still sell around eight million copies a year.
 The Famous Five books alone sell more than two million copies a year according to The Other Wiki.There are two fansites at http://enidblyton.net and http://www.enidblytonsociety.co.uk/ .

 This author's books provide examples of: